Asking the question how often should you change your mattress so a bed remains comfortable and clean?

 Think about what it’s like to sleep on.
 Does it have springs that now make a noise?
 Does your partner’s movement during sleep now disturb your own slumber?
 Has it started to be uncomfortable during the night?
 Do you ache when you wake up in the morning?
 And do you have a better night’s sleep when you sleep in a different bed?

 You’ll be able to tell if it’s started to smell bad, and if your allergies or asthma have got worse, you might suspect the mattress.
-Note that if you do replace it, or in the interim, covers are recommended.
-‘Use zippered allergen-resistant or plastic covers on your pillows, mattresses and box springs,’ recommends the Asthma and Allergy Foundation of America.
+Note that if you do replace it, or in the interim, covers are recommended and you should regularly wash a mattress cover.
+‘Use zippered allergen-resistant or plastic covers on your pillows, mattresses and box springs,’ recommends the Asthma and Allergy Foundation of America (opens in new tab).
 ‘These covers are very effective in controlling your contact with dust mites.
 Encasing mattresses works better than air cleaners to reduce allergy symptoms.’

 New circumstances could also mean changing the mattress is a good idea.
 Changes in your weight or starting to share a bed you previously occupied alone, or pregnancy, for example, might make a new one worth considering.